 The HMA process combines aggregate with a liquid asphalt cement mixture using a counterflow, direct-fired rotary drum.
-The drum is permitted to be fired by various fuels including: natural gas, propane, distillate oil, residual oil, blended fuel oil, or recycled used oil.
+The drum is permitted to be fired by various fuels including natural gas, propane, Fuel Oils No. 2 through 6, and Recycled Used Oil (RUO).
 The facility typically uses natural gas and used natural gas to fuel the drum during the compliance testing event.

-The counter-flow dryer/mixer is manufactured by Gencor and has a maximum design production rating of 700 tons per hour (TPH).
-However, the facility historically operates at a production rate of approximately 400 TPH.
-The dryer/mixer utilizes a burner with maximum firing rate of 200 million British thermal units per hour (MMBtu/hr input).
+The counter-flow dryer/mixer has a maximum design production rating of 500 tons per hour (TPH).
+However, the facility operated at a production rate of approximately 400 TPH.
+The dryer/mixer utilizes a burner with maximum firing rate of 150 million British thermal units per hour (MMBtu/hr input).

+The process produces HMA material by combining aggregate and liquid asphalt cement in a horizontal, rotating counter-flow drum.
 Aggregate is introduced into the drum opposite the burner end and moves towards the burner end in counter-flow with the hot gases of combustion.
 Liquid asphalt cement is introduced into the mixing zone of the drum (located behind the burner flame zone) and the finished HMA material is discharged from the drum and conveyed to storage/loadout silos.